maplibre/maplibre.github.io/content/projects/maplibre-gl-js/index.md

 stable: true
 ---

-Open-source JavaScript library for publishing maps on your websites.
+Open-source TypeScript library for publishing maps on your websites.
 Fast displaying of maps is possible thanks to GPU-accelerated vector tile rendering.

 Originated as an open-source fork of _mapbox-gl-js_, the library is